Childhood and Education Journey of A'ja Wilson in Timeline

 2014: National High School Player of the Year

-In May 2018, A'ja Wilson graduated from the University of South Carolina with a major in mass communications.
+In May 2018, A'ja Wilson majored in mass communications at the University of South Carolina, graduating in May 2018.

 2019: Established A'ja Wilson Foundation

-In 2019, A'ja Wilson established the A'ja Wilson Foundation that advocates for preventing bullying and education around dyslexia.
-She is also a member of the WNBA Social Justice Council.
+In 2019, A'ja Wilson established the A'ja Wilson Foundation, which advocates for preventing bullying and education around dyslexia.

 In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.